© 2017 School of the Art Institute of Chicago; All Rights Reserved Artwork: Maria Burundarena

 Adrienne Weiss

-Adrienne Weiss is a multidisciplinary fiber artist and educator from the Bay Area whose practice is rooted in the understanding that corporeal awareness, research, ritual, dreams, activism, and art-making are interdependent phenomena that work together in service of personal and collective liberation.
-She got her B.A. in Art History and American Studies at UC Berkeley in 2005 and has been a public school educator for the past 15 years.
-As an art object maker, Adrienne’s work is a sensual and earth-facing exploration of the ecological realities of identity, embodiment, and spiritual experience.
-She works primarily with filamentous materials and weaving techniques and is interested in the life of lines, the metaphors they conjure, and finding a balance between manipulating them and letting them move in their own mystical ways.
-Adrienne utilizes the visual language of dreams, visions, lineage, and symbols to create a woven world of talismanic art objects.
+Adrienne Weiss is a multidisciplinary fiber artist and educator whose practice is rooted in the understanding that corporeal awareness, research, ritual, dreams, activism, and art-making are interdependent phenomena that work together in service of personal and collective liberation.
+She got her B.A. in Art History and American Studies at UC Berkeley in 2005 and was a Bay Area public school educator for 15 years.